 The federal regulatory landscape regarding foreign influence on academic research continues to evolve as federal agencies update their policies and regulations.
 As a proactive measure, Cleveland State has added a new module to our CITI training program to help researchers better understand foreign influence concerns.
 The module Undue Foreign Influence: Risks and Mitigations can be added to your CITI account by selecting it in the enrollment questions.

-If you have research compliance or research ethics concerns, please contact Ben Ward, Director of Research Development and Ethics.
+If you have research compliance or research ethics concerns, please contact Ben Ward, Director of Research Development and Ethics and CSU's Research Integrity Officer.